 - Master classes – The composer-in-residence, guest artists, and most instrumental instructors offer weekly master classes.
 All master classes are open to all Festival participants.

 - Performance – The Kaplan Fellow in composition and the winner of the Composition Competition will each have a work performed in the Charles Gamper Festival of Contemporary Music.
 All composition participants will have one of their pieces performed and recorded as part of the Artists of Tomorrow concert series.
 Other opportunities for performances of participants’ works include local venues and community concerts.

 - Complementary tickets – Participants are encouraged to gain insight into solo and chamber music and performance by attending as many concerts as possible.
 Access to attend any concert, master class, lecture or demonstration presented by the Festival is complementary for all participants.

 - Digital recordings – Participants may request copies of their own performances before leaving the Festival.

 - General expectations – See our Summer Study and FAQ pages.

 Committed to the creation and performance of contemporary classical music, the Bowdoin Festival has funded residencies and commissioned works from major composers since its founding in 1964.
-The Festival also hosts an international competition for student composers each year.
-Guidelines for the 2015 competition will be posted in January, 2015.
+The Festival also hosts a competition for student composers each year.
+Visit the Composition Competition page.